 Entry Fee : No entry fee

 Planning a Trip?
 Ask Your Question

 The paradise island with its rich history, Mauritius, does not fail to shower you with historical places to visit and take you back in time.
 One such significant marvel of the island is the Matthew Flinders Monument.
 It stands on the shore of Baie du Cap, 500 metres towards the west.

-The story of Matthew Flinders is indeed a remarkable one.
-At the age of 15, he went on sea voyage as a part of serving under the renowned Captain Bligh and surveyed different parts of Oceania.
-Later on in 1801, Flinders followed Captain Nicolas Baudin and traversed the Atlantic Ocean, the Indian Ocean and the Pacific Ocean.
 In fact, he was the first one to circumnavigate Australia.
 After being shipwrecked, he paddled for more than 700 miles to find land and save the men sailing with him.
 As a part of the process, he mapped treacherous coastlines and unexplored territories with high accuracy.
 He even encountered Aboriginal people who were unknown to the rest of the world.
-After meeting them, he saw new and strange creatures those were not yet discovered by science.
+After meeting them, he saw new and strange creatures that were not yet discovered by science.

 Compare quotes from upto 3 travel agents for free